CTE

 This course is designed to introduce students to general shop safety and practices associated with processing materials.
 Through hands-on exercises, students will learn how to safely use hand and power tools while working with both wood and metal.
 Students will focus on learning how to read procedure lists and working drawings in applying a variety of processing techniques to the building of a few projects.
 The projects are designed to give students as much experience as possible by using many different machines and tools.
 Emphasis is placed on safety, problem-solving, the proper use of tools, measuring, craftsmanship, and critical thinking.

-5 – Journalism and Broadcasting Career Pathway
+6 – Journalism and Broadcasting

 Overview